samccone/The-cost-of-transpiling-es2015-in-2016/README.md

 ![screen shot 2016-02-01 at 9 11 59 pm](https://cloud.githubusercontent.com/assets/883126/12740488/788cff5e-c928-11e5-8bf9-8b6bdc2ac372.png)

-... rollup simply dead code eliminates everything :)
+> rollup simply dead code eliminates everything :)

-As you can see, you are paying a fairly high cost per module when using a tool like browserify, as compared to closure or rollup -- This simply put boils down to overhead per module which increases the overall size of your bundle.
+As you can see, you are paying a fairly high cost per module when using a tool like browserify, as compared to closure or rollup -- This simply put, boils down to overhead per module which increases the overall size of your bundle.

 ---------

+#### A slightly less trivial test:

 For the next step in our analysis I will be using the vanilla es6 TodoMVC example from here https://github.com/tastejs/todomvc/tree/master/examples/vanilla-es6, (no code was changed help any compiler perform better).
-For each of the tools that I measured againt, I compiled the source code and then verified that the app was working before taking any measurements.
+For each of the tools that I measured againt, I compiled the source code, and then verified that the app was working before taking any measurements.

 ##### The overhead and cost for this analysis was measured against the following metrics